ingo/ingo.github.io/_recipes/stuffed_bell_peppers.md

 veggie: null
 ---

-It was served (vegetarian-style) at her wedding.
+This dish was served (vegetarian-style) at her wedding in Lviv, Ukraine.
 Bella's special trick is to use buckwheat rather than rice for a fluffier stuffing with a wonderful taste.

 ### Ingredients